To expand the content, click on the arrow to the right of the tab.

 The Emergency Food Assistance Program.
 A federal program that provides food commodities to distribution sites (food pantries).

 Aging and Disabilities Resource Centers.
 Each center provides information on programs and services, helps people understand various long-term care options, helps people apply for programs and benefits, and serves as the access point for publicly funded long-term care.

 Includes Arabic, Chinese, French, Haitian-Creole, Korean, Spanish, Tagalog, and Vietnamese.

 ReadyWisconsin.
 Website to educate the public on how to prepare for and respond to disasters and emergencies.

 Wisconsin Department of Natural Resources (DNR).
-Tips to minimize damage on your property, how to clean up property, and other flood-related information.
+Tips to minimize damage on your property, clean up property, address flooded private wells issues, and other flood-related information.

 Guidance on Microbial Contamination in Previously Flooded Outdoor Areas.
 The CDC provides guidance on how to assess the public health risks for using outdoor areas after a flood event where potential exposure to microbial contamination exists.